dewebdes/partizan/README.md

 - **Interested URLs List**: Generates a list of URLs of interest for detailed security checks.
 - **Network Packet Analysis**: Logs, minimizes, and analyzes network packets to identify unique and potentially harmful requests.
 - **SpiderFoot Data Fetching**: Fetches data from SpiderFoot scans and organizes it into distinct log files as part of our **WIDE-RECON** approach.
+- **Screenshot Capture**: Captures screenshots of specified hosts and saves them for further analysis.

 ## Getting Started